newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show research on a small subject
+We can show what research they do in small subjects

 ### Outcome